GCR Class 9Q: Sub-classes

 The last batch had reduced boiler mountings and detail differences to the cab to conform to the new LNER loading gauge.
 These were classified B7/2.
 The earlier batches were classified B7/1.

-Thirty-eight locomotives passed to British Railways in 1948, but withdrawal began soon afterwards.
-Some locomotives surviving in 1949 were renumbered between 61702 and 61713 to make more room for Thompson Class B1 locomotives then under construction.
+All of the class were passed to British Railways in 1948, but withdrawal began soon afterwards.
+Some locomotives that were still around in 1949 were renumbered to 61702 and 61713 to make more room for Thompson Class B1 locomotives then under construction.